 If these attractions aren't enough for you, check out these 101 Places to Visit in Mumbai!

 Mumbai's most recognized monument, the Gateway of India, was constructed to commemorate the visit of King George V and Queen Mary to the city.
-It was completed in 1924 and remains as a striking symbol of the British Raj era.
-After this era ended in 1947, the last of the British troops departed through the Gateway of India.
 The looming Gateway is designed to be the first thing that visitors see when approaching Mumbai by boat.
 It's also a popular place to start exploring Mumbai.
 These days the atmosphere around the monument resembles a circus at times, with numerous vendors peddling everything from balloons to Indian tea.

 - Location: On the waterfront in Colaba, south Mumbai.
 Opposite the Taj Palace and Tower Hotel.